Go Back Up

 • Educating internal stakeholders on the importance of compliance and the tools available for tail spend management.

-• Regularly reviewing savings and operational efficiency improvements to make course corrections and ensure sustained value.
+• Regularly reviewing procurement KPIs like cost savings, operational efficiency, and supplier performance to make timely course corrections and ensure sustained value.

 The Hidden Goldmine in Tail Spend